Good bye Flash, hello HTML

 HTML SDK 2020, V11

-SDK and Web-services API available to build HTML-based customised apps & integrations
+SDK and Web-services API available to build HTML-based custom apps & integrations

 New Mobile apps

 For Presenters & Participants to host or join Adobe Connect rooms via any mobile device